malagacj/ToolBox/package_specific/Prometheus/udemy/README.md

 ### 9 PromQL Example Queries

-In the Graph Section of Prometheus GUI make a call to a query, for example
+In the Graph Section of Prometheus GUI make a call to a query, for example:
 ![scrape_duration_seconds](lesson_09_01.png)